cloudgraphdev/cli/README.md

 <br />
 <br />

-An instant **GraphQL** API to query your cloud infrastructure and configuration so that you can solve a host of complex security, compliance, and governance challenges **10x faster**.
+The **GraphQL** API for AWS - solve a host of complex security, compliance, and governance challenges **10x faster**.
 Built and maintained with love by the team at ❤️ [AutoCloud](https://www.autocloud.dev/) ❤️
 <br />

 🌐 Website: https://www.cloudgraph.dev